 “To some who were confident of their own righteousness and looked down on everybody else, Jesus told this parable…” Luke 18:9 NIV

-….and then Jesus went on to tell the parable of the Pharisee and the tax collector, comparing the sincerity of their prayers.
+….and then Jesus went on to tell the parable of the Pharisee and the tax collector.
+In telling the story, He compared the sincerity of their prayers.
 While the Pharisee thanked God that he was better than everyone else, the tax collector was honest and was ashamed to even ask God to hear his prayer, admitting honestly and humbly that he was a sinner.

 Jesus was very clear as to which one earned God’s favor when He said, “I tell you that this man, rather than the other, went home justified before God.
 For everyone who exalts himself will be humbled, and he who humbles himself will be exalted.”
 (Luke 18:14 NIV).

 Sometimes it is very difficult for us to admit that we are sinners.

 But God knows that we are, so when we admit it to Him, we are really admitting it to ourselves.
 We need to hear the words come from our own mouths: “Dear God, I am not worthy of the love You give me, but You love me anyway.
 I am a sinner, but You forgive me.
 I humbly thank You for Your love and Your forgiveness.”

 We must resist the temptation to look down with self-righteousness on the sins, mistakes, and shortcomings of others.
 It is alright to pray for those around us, but it is certainly not alright to condemn another while expounding on our virtues.